 FHA assists first-time buyers and others who would not be able to qualify for a traditional mortgage by themselves, by offering mortgage insurance to lenders.

 Interest rates with an FHA mortgage are typically the market interest rate, while the down payment amounts with an FHA loan are below those of conventional loans.
 Closing costs can be covered by the mortgage, while your down payment might be as low as 3 percent of the total.

 With a guarantee from the Department of Veterans Affairs, a VA loan assists service people and veterans.
 This special loan does not require a down payment, has mimimal closing costs, and provides the benefit of a competitive rate of interest.
 While the loans don't originate from the VA, the department certifies applicants by issuing eligibility certificates.

 A piggy-back loan is a second mortgage that you close along with the first.
 Usually the piggyback loan takes care of 10 percent of the home's price, while the first mortgage finances 80 percent.
 Instead of the traditional 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 - Carry-Back loans

-We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
-The buyer finances the highest percentage of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
-Typically you will pay a somewhat higher interest rate on the loan from the seller.
+In a "carry back" mortgage, the seller agrees to lend you part of his own equity to help you get your down payment money.
+You would finance the majority of the purchase price with a traditional lending institution and finance the remaining amount with the seller.
+Usually you will pay a somewhat higher rate with the loan financed by the seller.

-No matter your method of getting together down payment funds, the satisfaction of owning your own home will be just as sweet!
+No matter how you gather your down payment, the thrill of owning your own home will be just as sweet!